 Fasting for Long and Short Periods

-For the intrepid among us, fasting still holds significant appeal when answering how to get into ketosis fast.
+For the intrepid among us, fasting still holds significant appeal when answering how to get into, or get back into ketosis fast.

 Fasting is without a doubt one of the fastest ways to get into ketosis, but may carry potential health risks.
 Fasting should always be discussed with your healthcare provider prior to beginning.